MicrosoftDocs/sql-docs/docs/reporting-services/report-server/turn-on-reporting-services-events-for-the-sharepoint-trace-log-uls.md

 -   [Trace Log Location](#bkmk_trace)

 ##  <a name="bkmk_general"></a> General ULS Log Recommendations
- The following table lists event categories and levels that are recommended for monitoring a [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] environment..
+ The following table lists event categories and levels that are recommended for monitoring a [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] environment.
 When an event is logged, each entry includes the time the event was logged, the process name, and the thread ID.

 |Category|Level|Description|
 |--------------|-----------|-----------------|